SgtClickClack/snipshift/DEVELOPMENT_TRACKING_PART_01.md

   - Replaced raw email text with standard Avatar component (image or initials).
   - Added Avatar Dropdown Menu for Profile, Settings, and Logout.
   - Improved mobile and desktop layout consistency.
+- **Refinements:**
+  - Added `getInitials` helper to robustly handle user names and emails.
+  - Updated mobile menu to show the Avatar and User details in a structured layout.

 **Integration Points**
 - Frontend UI: Navbar, Avatar, DropdownMenu